Updated: December 2024

 - One PI should have a primary appointment with an Engineering unit, and one PI should have their primary appointment outside Engineering as outlined below:

-- For XSeed, one faculty member should have a tenure track appointment status at FAS, UTM, UTSC, DLSPH, or another UofT division, or be affiliated with TRANSFORM HF.
+- For XSeed, one faculty member should have a tenure track appointment status at FAS, UTM, UTSC, or another UofT division, or be affiliated with TRANSFORM HF.

-- A new opportunity.
+(1) A new opportunity.

-The project should have a clear end goal, such as a key finding, a compelling prototype, or a persuasive data set that paves the way for larger funded projects. - Excellence in research.
+The project should have a clear end goal, such as a key finding, a compelling prototype, or a persuasive data set that paves the way for larger funded projects.

-The researchers should provide evidence of established or emerging leadership in their area(s). - Research proposal and plan.
+The researchers should provide evidence of established or emerging leadership in their area(s).

 The application should describe a clear research project and plan, highlighting its novelty and excellence and how the project aims to address a compelling, important, and unsolved problem.
-The researchers must show how their interdisciplinary expertise will be effectively united on the project. - Inclusion of equity, diversity, and inclusion (EDI) and accessibility principles.
+The researchers must show how their interdisciplinary expertise will be effectively united on the project.
+As this funding is meant to catalyze new partnerships and initiatives, avoid using existing grant application materials in this proposal.

 The researchers should indicate how principles of EDI and accessibility will be meaningfully integrated into the project.
 This will be assessed most strongly if incorporated into research design.
 EDI principles can also be discussed in terms of team composition, training and recruitment practices, inclusive and equitable lab/environment culture and practices, and/or beneficiaries of the research.
 See VPRI's website on EDI in Research & Innovation for definitions and resources on the importance of EDI in research and innovation.
 If applicable to your research, please include a paragraph describing how you will integrate the relevant concepts, principles and protocols for conducting respectful research with Indigenous Peoples and communities into each stage of the research process.
 Applicants whose work involves Indigenous communities should demonstrate that they have started building the necessary relationships and partnerships by including relevant letters of support in their application.
-As one possible example of guidelines, see NSERC’s CCSIF guide for research involving Indigenous Peoples and communities. - A clear plan on collaboration.
+As one possible example of guidelines, see NSERC’s CCSIF guide for research involving Indigenous Peoples and communities.

 Successful applications should demonstrate how graduate students work together, and how goals and milestones for the students will ensure meaningful partnership.
 The graduate students will be jointly advised by the coPIs and will work together on an interdisciplinary project focusing on an important problem whose solution will unlock a large partnership or innovation opportunity.
-The proposal should also demonstrate how research planning, use of space, use of infrastructure, and supervision would all be shared and harmonized across the collaborating teams. - Compelling annual milestones.
+The proposal should also demonstrate how research planning, use of space, use of infrastructure, and supervision would all be shared and harmonized across the collaborating teams.

-The project will offer compelling milestones that will form the foundation for continued collaborations and joint funding applications. - A gateway to a major funded partnership.
+The project will offer compelling milestones that will form the foundation for continued collaborations and joint funding applications.

 Successful proposals should indicate how the anticipated results of the project will provide the basis of joint grant applications, to be submitted before the 2nd year anniversary of their Seed project start, to programs such as the CIHR Project Grant, Genome Canada, ORF-Research Excellence (ORF-RE), CIHR Team Grant, Canada Foundation for Innovation (CFI), SSHRC Partnership Grant, New Frontiers in Research Fund (NFRF), major international funding, etc. In addition, coPIs should specify the dates of competitions they intend to apply to.